Trading Ore for 2026

 Favorable Outcome: Profiting from a Price Increase

-Imagine that Iron Ore is currently priced at $106.20 per metric ton.
+Imagine that Iron Ore was previously priced at $106.20 per metric ton and is now trading around $118.50 per metric ton.
 You decide to open a trade with $10,000 in capital.
-If your broker offers 10:1 leverage, this allows you to control a position worth $100,000 (ten times your initial investment).
+If your broker offers 10:1 leverage, this allows you to control a position worth $100,000 using your initial investment.
 Leverage amplifies both potential profits and losses, making it a powerful yet risky tool.

 Unfavorable Outcome: The Risk of Losses and Margin Calls